 2. Collect Taxes Out Of Each Of Their Checks

 It is also important that you stay organized and consistent with taking taxes out of your employees' checks.
 You will need to take out taxes at all levels, from local, state to Federal.
 You will also need to account for Social Security funds.
 The amount that you collect will vary from person to person, which is why you must be diligent about handling payroll in an organized and accurate manner.
+Surely understanding the paystubs deduction and paying salary on hourly vs monthly basis will help you tremendously as well.
+Ultimately, keeping abreast of the ongoing tax laws and being in the loop of taxes regarding chartitable donations are always recommended.

 Click here to create your form W-2 in less than 2 min!